Equations

 # Simple ODE: dy/dt = -y (exponential decay)

-eq = Equation.from_string("diff(y, t) = scalar(-1.0, y)")
+eq = Equation.from_string("diff(y, t) = -1.0 * y")

 # Exponential growth: dy/dt = ky

-eq = Equation.from_string("diff(y, t) = k * y")
+eq = Equation.from_string("diff(y, t) = $k * y")

-eq = Equation.from_string("diff(diff(x, t), t) = scalar(-omega_squared, x)")
+eq = Equation.from_string("diff(diff(u, t), t) = diff(diff(u, x), x)")

 Arithmetic Operations